 Why is an accredited status important to students?
 As explained by the Council for Higher Education Accreditation, “’Accredited status’ means that students and the public can expect that a school or program lives up to its promises.
 It means that a student can have confidence that a degree or credential has value.
 Accreditation signals that the public can have confidence in the worth of an institution or program.”

-SACSCOC reaffirmation of accreditation follows a 10 year cycle; Tyler Junior College was last reaffirmed in June 2011.
-The College is currently preparing its Compliance Certification document for Reaffirmation of Accreditation.
+SACSCOC reaffirmation of accreditation follows a 10-year cycle; Tyler Junior College was last reaffirmed in June 2021.
+The College’s Fifth Year Interim Report will be submitted in 2026.